 To assess salt and nutrient impacts in the Antelope Valley, current and future projects having the potential to significantly contribute to salt and/or nutrient impacts to the Antelope Valley Groundwater Basin were identified.
 Details of these projects are described below.
 Initially, projects having the potential to impact the salt and nutrient content of Antelope Valley Groundwater Basin were identified from the projects listed in the 2007 AVIRWMP.
 The SNMP stakeholder group added and deleted projects to and from the project list, as necessary and as a result of meeting discussions.
 A project was deleted from the list if it was deemed irrelevant to this SNMP due to the project's implementation date occurring after the SNMP future planning period (2011-2035) or the project was not expected to impact the basin salt and/or nutrient levels.
 At the time of development of this SNMP, some projects were in the early stages of development, such as the concept phase, and were not included due to insufficient information to assess impacts.
-Inclusion of additional projects in future updates to the SNMP "Project Identification Form".
+Inclusion of additional projects in future updates to the SNMP necessitates evaluation of project details for relevance, such as those listed in the SNMP "Project Identification Form".
 The blank and completed project identification forms are included in Appendix E.